The Latest: Pfizer gives vaccine data from kids 5-11 to FDA

 ISLAMABAD — Pakistan’s planning minister says the government will begin a drive to vaccinate children ages 12 and above to protect them from the coronavirus.

 The announcement by Planning Minister Asad Umar came Tuesday amid a steady decline in COVID-19 deaths across the country.

 Umar said in a tweet that the government would soon launch a campaign soon to vaccinate children at schools.
-He didn’t give a precise date.
+He did not give a precise date.

 Pakistan is currently offering free vaccine shots to teenagers and adults.

 The country on Tuesday reported 41 more COVID-19 deaths and 1,400 new cases in the past 24 hours.
 It was the first time since July that Pakistan confirmed fewer than 1,500 daily cases..

 SYDNEY — Australia’s Victoria state has recorded more coronavirus infections than New South Wales for the first time since an outbreak of the delta variant began in Sydney in June.